monapatel91/comp-librarary/CONTRIBUTING.md

 <!-- TODO: come up with a better and more consistent way of setting the version number -->

 Set the new version number for the package in the `/libs/dot-components/package.json` file.
 Create a commit with the new version number.

+- adding a new component should be an increase of `0.0.1`
+- adding a new font icon should be an increase of `0.0.1`
+- once a new set of components are added an increase of `0.1.0`
+- breaking changes will be an increase of `1.0.0`

 ### Build and publish